Best Ever Sous Vide Chicken Wings

 Equipment

-• A vacuum sealer.
+- A vacuum sealer.
 I used the KitchenBoss Food Vacuum Sealer Machine.
 It’s one of these affordable machines that get the job done effectively.
-If you don’t have a vacuum sealer yet, you can use the water displacement method.
+Use the water displacement method if you don’t have a vacuum sealer yet.

 How to Sous Vide Chicken Wings Step by Step